 University faculty members will demonstrate their contributions to research in the field of geothermal w88 slot online on May 10.

-The Economic Development Authority of Western Nevada will host a small-group media tour, bringing three national reporters to northern Nevada to learn about renewable and geothermal w88 slot online exploration and development.
+The Economic Development Authority of Western Nevada will host a small-group w88 slot online tour, bringing three national reporters to northern Nevada to learn about renewable and geothermal energy exploration and development.
 The tour will include a visit to the University campus, where several researchers will discuss their work in the geothermal arena.

 “Geothermal is one of our main renewable w88 slot online focuses,” said Manos Maragakis, dean of the College of Engineering.
 “It is very important that the community and industry understand that the University has expertise and resources in the realms of renewable w88 slot online.”